Mitigating quantum operation infidelity through engineering the distribution of photon losses: Introduction

 \section{Introduction}

 Integrated linear optical circuits form the backbone of scalable photonic quantum information processing technologies \cite{carolan2015universal,adcock2019programmable,llewellyn2020chip,li2022quantum,moody2022,pai2023experimental,huang2024demonstration,hoch2025quantum,li2025realizing,salavrakos2025photon,psiquantum2025manufacturable}.
-The miniaturization of optical components such as beam splitters and phase shifters makes it possible to build compact, large-scale interferometric networks.
-These multiport interferometers enable precise control over quantum states of light, while their implementation in the form of photonic integrated circuits (PICs) provides strong resilience to environmental noise (e.g., vibrations and temperature fluctuations), which is essential for achieving high-fidelity and coherent quantum state manipulation \cite{miller1969integrated}.
+Miniaturized optical components, such as beam splitters and phase shifters, enable the construction of compact, large-scale interferometric networks.
+These multiport interferometers provide precise control over quantum states of light, and their implementation as photonic integrated circuits (PICs) enhances resilience to environmental noise (e.g., vibrations and temperature fluctuations), which is critical for high-fidelity, coherent quantum state manipulation \cite{miller1969integrated}.

-It is well established that any arbitrary unitary transformation acting on a set of optical modes can be exactly decomposed into a sequence of unitary operations, each confined to a two-mode subspace, which aligns naturally with the capabilities of linear optical components in quantum photonic systems \cite{nielsen2010quantum,reck1994experimental,clements2016optimal}.
-Two seemingly distinct multiport interferometer design strategies have emerged from this framework: the \textit{triangular} design (introduced by Reck \textit{et al.} \cite{reck1994experimental}) and the \textit{rectangular} design (introduced by Clements \textit{et al.} \cite{clements2016optimal}), which differ in optical depth and loss asymmetry.
-Both designs can be understood as special cases within a unified framework of interferometer designs that are interchangeable through systematic transformations \cite{vandebril2011chasing,clement2022lov}.
+Any arbitrary unitary transformation acting on a set of optical modes can be decomposed into a sequence of unitary operations, each acting on a two-mode subspace, consistent with the capabilities of linear optical components in quantum photonic systems \cite{nielsen2010quantum,reck1994experimental,clements2016optimal}.
+Two multiport interferometer design strategies arise from this framework: the \textit{triangular} design (Reck \textit{et al.} \cite{reck1994experimental}) and the \textit{rectangular} design (Clements \textit{et al.} \cite{clements2016optimal}), which differ in optical depth and loss asymmetry.
+Both designs are special cases within a unified framework of interferometer architectures that can be transformed systematically into one another \cite{vandebril2011chasing,clement2022lov}.